deltachat/deltachat-pages/pl/help.md

 - Każdy członek grupy ma **takie same prawa** jak każdy inny.
 Z tego powodu każdy może usunąć każdego członka lub dodać nowego.
 - Aby dodać lub usunąć członków, kliknij nazwę grupy na czacie.

-### Co to jest zweryfikowana grupa?
+### What is a verified group?
 Why is it experimental?

 - A verified group is a chat that gurantees safety against an active attacker.
 All Messages in a verified chat view are e2e-encrypted, and